November 6, 2015

 What Are the Treatment Options for Hyperhidrosis?

-- Electromagnetic Energy miraDry®is an FDA-approved, non-invasive treatment for dramatically reducing excessive underarm sweat.
-It is also approved to decrease the presence of hair by 70 percent or more.* By harnessing the power of precisely controlled electromagnetic energy, miraDry effectively targets the glands under the skin of the underarms that cause sweat and odor. miraDry is performed in the comfort of your physician’s office and has immediate and long lasting results.
+- Electromagnetic Energy miraDry®is an FDA-cleared, non-surgical treatment for reducing excessive underarm sweat.
+It is proven to reduce underarm sweat by 82%* By harnessing the power of precisely controlled electromagnetic energy, miraDry effectively targets the glands under the skin of the underarms that cause sweat and odor. miraDry is performed in the comfort of your physician’s office and has immediate and permanent results.

 - Injections No longer just for keeping wrinkles away, Botox® injections are given just below the skin’s surface in the underarm in a grid pattern.
 However, routine follow-up visits are required to maintain the dryness the injections provide as the results only last for a few months.